hyperse-io/html-webpack-plugin-loader/README.md

 - `upsertTitleTag(title: string)`: Updates or inserts the page title
 - `upsertFaviconTag(favicon: string)`: Updates or inserts the favicon link
-- `upsertViewportTag(viewport: string)`: Updates or inserts the viewport meta tag
 - `upsertHeadMetaTags(tags: string[])`: Updates or inserts meta tags in the head
 - `upsertHeadStyles(styles: string[])`: Updates or inserts style tags in the head
 - `upsertHeadScripts(scripts: ScriptItem[])`: Updates or inserts script tags in the head